mjoras/SCONE-PROTOCL/arch/ref-arch.md

 Notes:

 * (a) The client opts in to the Communication Service Provider (CSP) SCONEPRO Service.
-* (b) The CSP creates an initial SCONEPRO guidance control block for the client.
+* (b) The CSP creates an initial SCONEPRO adaptation guidance control block for the client.
 * The client requests video content from a Content and Application Provider (CAP).
 * (c) The CSP's SCONEPRO Monitor provides adaptation guidance for the client.
 * (d) The client takes this adaptation guidance into account when providing feedback to the CAP Server.
 * The CSP's SCONEPRO Monitor observes whether the client's incoming packet stream conforms to the adapation guidance provided to the client.
    * If the incoming packet stream conforms to that guidance, the SCONEPRO Monitor takes no action.
    * If the incoming packet stream does not conform to that guidance, the SCONEPRO Monitor takes action as it would for any other packet stream.
+* The SCONEPRO Monitor doesn't need to detect video flows from a client using the SCONEPRO Service.
+It only needs to recognize that a client using the SCONEPRO service isn't self-adapting based on the SCONEPRO adaptation guidance.